boblemaire/IoTaWatt/README.md

 Thanks to contributors of other open software that have been incorporated into this project.
 In particular the Emoncms, ArduinoJSON and SDWebServer software made a lot of this possible, not to mention the Arduino/ESP8266 project and related forums.

-The WiKi is a work in progress and provides details concerning installation and use.
+The [WiKi][https://github.com/boblemaire/IoTaWatt/wiki) is a work in progress and provides details of installation and use.